 4. Soul Machines

 Is this the rise of the machines?
 Founded in 2016, the futuristic AI company Soul Machines bring customer experience into the 21st century, allowing brands to create ‘digital ambassadors' that interact with their customers.
-Having raised $40 million in 2020, Soul Machines is growing its international footprint and investing a ton in developing these digital people and their own.
+Having raised $40 million in 2020, Soul Machines is growing its international footprint and investing a ton in developing these digital people as well as their own.
 Rise of the machines indeed.

 Automonumos check out startup Imagr is quickly becoming a key player in the ever-changing retail landscape.
 Imagr’s technology allows supermarket customers to shop and pay for their goods without ever having to stand in a queue.
-Pick your groceries, and the trolley will register what you have put in and charge your card when you leave.
+Put your groceries in your trolley, and your card will automatically be charged when you leave.
 Pretty cool, right?
 As well as being part of a rapidly growing company, Imagr’s staff are offered a well-being programme that takes care of their mental and physical health, an employee share option scheme and team lunches on Fridays.

 Narratives AI technology platform enables professional photographers to identify images with flaws and get rid of them quickly, only leaving the best photos behind.
 With users in over 160 countries, Narrative is making a name for itself on a global scale.
 Not only does Narrative's staff have a trendy new office on Karangahape road to call home, but they also have flexible working arrangements, an employee stock ownership plan, and, of course, Friday drinks with a bit of ping pong chucked in the mix.